multipple/create-plugin-marko/README.md

-# create-app-marko
+# create-plugin-marko
-Sample of Multipple's application project using marko.js
+Sample of Multipple's plugin project using marko.js